-AirPods have become sought after ever since their debut in 2016, but the new AirPods Pro you’ve just ripped open with excitement on Christmas morning step things up.
+AirPods have been sought-after stocking fodder since their debut in 2016 – and the AirPods Pro only step things up.

 1) Connect them to your device

 You can use AirPods Pro with an Android device – or any device with Bluetooth connectivity – but setup is a much more seamless experience with an iPhone or iPad.

 Simply unwrap your AirPods Pro, then flip open the charging case near your iOS device with its screen on.
 You should see a graphic pop up in a jiffy – simply tap to connect.
 You’ll be shown a short tutorial on the AirPods Pro’s features and how to use them, then you’ll see the AirPods named as yours.
 And that’s it: you’re ready to listen.

 If you’re not using an Apple device, the process is a bit different.
 While your AirPods are in the charging case, you’ll need to open its lid and press and hold the setup button on the back.
 Wait for the LED light to flash white, then the AirPods should appear in your device’s Bluetooth menu.
 You then just tap to pair.
 But bear in mind: the advanced features mentioned in tips two and three below will only work with an iPhone or iPad.

 Also own a Mac device?
 If it’s using the same iCloud account as your iPhone or iPad, your AirPods should appear instantly in your Mac’s Bluetooth device list.
 What’s more, provided you’ve signed in with two-factor authentication, audio will automatically switch between all of your iDevices.
 So if you’re listening to Spotify on your Mac and someone calls you on your iPhone, you should be able to switch over seamlessly, simply by answering the phone.